DotNetCurveLearning/efcore6fundamentals/README.md

 responses from whatever client is communicating with the controller.

 To avoid this, we will use DTOs, to transfer data between processes.

+# CHAPTER 13 - Testing with EF Core

+## Testing EF Core directly or indirectly

+This means three things:

+* **Validate our DbContext against the database**, to make sure that the way we define it works with the database as we expected.
+  This would mean writing tests that use the DbContext directly and verifying some results.
+* **Validate our business logic that uses the DbContext and database**.
+* **Validate our business logic against the DbContext**.